 If you have serious noise problems at night, there are other options you can explore.
-If the noise is coming from outside the bedroom, a white noise machine can help to mask the sound.
-They aren’t so effective against a partner’s snoring, but can work well for other noise.
+If the noise is coming from outside the bedroom, sound machines can help to mask the sound.

 Another good option is to listen to music.
-If you can afford it, using high quality noise cancelling headphones can make a big difference.
+High quality noise-cancelling headphones can make a big difference.
 There are also fabric headphones for sleeping you might like to try.